simulacrum6/sgumlp/README.md

 - Input patches can be overlapping (this is only relevant for data preprocessing, not for general model usage).

 Additionally, this implementation makes the initial residual weights configurable and learnable.

+An implementation of [MLP Mixer](https://arxiv.org/abs/2105.01601) with optional usage of [Spatial Gated Units](https://arxiv.org/abs/2105.08050) in the MLP Blocks is also included.
+See `src/sgu_mlp/models.py` for details.

 ### Basic Usage